 - Mood-stabilizing medications.
 When the schizoaffective disorder is bipolar type, mood stabilizers can help level out the mania highs and depression lows.

 - Antidepressants.
 When depression is the underlying mood disorder, antidepressants can help manage feelings of sadness, hopelessness, or difficulty with sleep and concentration.

 In addition to medication, psychotherapy, also called talk therapy, may help.
 Psychotherapy may include:

 - Individual therapy.
 Psychotherapy may help to normalize thought patterns and reduce symptoms.
 Building a trusting relationship in therapy can help people with schizoaffective disorder better understand their condition and learn to manage symptoms.
-Effective sessions focus on real-life plans, problems and relationships.
+Effective sessions focus on real-life plans, problems, relationships and coping strategies.

 - Family or group therapy.
 Treatment can be more effective when people with schizoaffective disorder are able to discuss their real-life problems with others.
-Supportive group settings can also help decrease social isolation and provide a reality check during periods of psychosis, increase appropriate use of medications and develop better social skills.
+Supportive group settings can also help reduce social isolation, provide a reality check during periods of psychosis, increase appropriate use of medications and develop better social skills.